-The risk of pediatric stroke is highest in the newborn period, which includes delivery.
+The risk of pediatric stroke is highest in the newborn period, which includes labor and delivery.
 Strokes occur when blood supply to a part of the brain is cut off, often in tandem with hypoxic-ischemic encephalopathy (HIE), trauma, or both.
-After three minutes, cells begin to die, releasing cytokines which cause a ripple effect of damage spreading out from the area where blood flow was cut off.
-This can occur because of traumatic injury or blood clots.
-Fetal stroke can cause permanent brain injury, resulting in seizures, cerebral palsy (CP) and intellectual disabilities.
+After three minutes of oxygen deprivation, cells begin to die, releasing cytokines, and causing a ripple effect of damage spreading out from the area where blood flow was severed.
+This can occur as a result of traumatic injury or blood clots.
+Fetal stroke can cause permanent brain injury, resulting in seizures, cerebral palsy (CP), and intellectual disabilities.
 Fetal stroke is one of the most common known causes of cerebral palsy in term and near-term infants.
 Treatment and rehabilitation must be immediate to prevent the spread of damage.
 Treatment for fetal stroke can include IV fluids, blood thinners (to prevent a recurrent stroke), and prompt hypothermia treatment to slow down the damage and help the brain heal.

 Fetal Stroke and Birth Injury